KaiCole365/Entertainment-Projects/Movie Rec V.1 - README.md

 ## Overview

 This project implements a movie recommendation system using machine learning techniques.
 The system analyzes movie data (titles, genres, descriptions, user ratings, etc.) to provide personalized movie recommendations to users.
-This version focuses on [**Specify the key algorithm or technique used in V1, e.g., content-based filtering, collaborative filtering using cosine similarity, etc.**].
+This version focuses on content-based filtering, collaborative filtering using cosine similarity and TfidfVectorizer.

 ## Data Sources

-*   **MovieLens Dataset:**(MovieLens 25M Dataset) Primary source for movie data and user ratings.
+*   **MovieLens Dataset:** Primary source for movie data and user ratings.

 ## Technologies Used